-To keep the recipe vegan, add fermented salted black beans to give a little depth.
-These can be found at most Asian markets.
+For extra flavor, try adding fermented salted black beans to give a little depth.
+These can be found at most Asian markets, but is totally optional.

 Trim off tough ends of asparagus and cut into 2 inch pieces.
 Chop ginger and garlic.
 Chop scallions.
 Crush peanuts.
 Get all your other ingredients ready to use by the stove top.